HFM Partner Doug Kerner represents financial institutions, developers and investors and in commercial real estate and lending transactions.

 Prior to joining HFM, Mr. Kerner practiced in the San Diego office of Buchanan Ingersoll & Rooney LLP, a 500-lawyer national law firm.
 He was a member of the firm’s Financial Institutions, Bankruptcy and Real Estate Section.

 Mr. Kerner is a second-generation native San Diegan.
 He lives in Chula Vista with his wife Gail, and their two sons Will and Drew.
-He is a passionate Padres and Aztecs fan, loves listening to music and attending concerts, and can occasionally be found on a golf course.
+He is a passionate Padres and Aztecs fan, loves listening to music and attending concerts, and can occasionally be found on a golf course or a pair of skis.